xybytz/botGPT/README.md

-# Duck Bot V3 🦆
+# Duck Bot V3 🦆 (Free No-Api-Key Edition)
-This is the source code for a very popular bot in a server im admin it.
-I released this for people to learn and be able to make their own cool bot.
+This is the source code for a very popular bot in a server Zack is admin in.
+I made this bot even worse by adding g4f to it :)

 *This is the third time I had to rewrite it due to crappy code lol.*

+# 🤑 Update 4: The FREE Update
+Lots of new stuff was added and fixed!
+Here are some of the most important changes:

+- nothing else lol

 # 🤖 Update 3.1: The Ai Update
 Lots of new stuff was added and fixed!
 Here are some of the most important changes: